loopbackio/loopback-next/docs/site/Download-examples.md

 ### Output

-The example project is downloaded to a new directory.
+The example project is downloaded to a new directory and its dependencies are installed.
 For example, when downloading `todo` example, the tool stores the files under the newly created `loopback4-example-todo` directory.